Query expansion techniques for information retrieval: A survey: Classification of Query Expansion Approaches

-There are commonly two types of query expansion approaches used on the basis of web search logs.
-The first approach considers queries as documents and extracts features of these queries that are related to the user's initial query \cite{huang2003relevant}.
-Among the techniques based on first approach, some use their combined retrieval results \cite{huang2009analyzing}, while some do not (e.g., \cite{huang2003relevant,yin2009query}).
-In the second approach, the features are extracted on relational behavior of queries.
-For example, reference \cite{baeza2007extracting} represents queries in a graph based vector space model (query-click bipartite graph) and analyzes the graph constructed by query logs.
-References \cite{cui2003query,riezler2007statistical,cao2008context} extract the expansion terms directly from clicked results.
-References \cite{fitzpatrick1997automatic,wang2007learn} use the top results from past query terms entered by users.
-Under the second approach queries are also extracted from related documents \cite{billerbeck2003query,wang2008mining}, or through user clicks \cite{xue2004optimizing,yin2009query,hua2013clickage}.
-The second is more popular and has been shown to give better results.
+There are commonly two types of QE approaches used on the basis of web search logs.
+The first type considers queries as documents and extracts features of these queries that are related to the user's initial query \cite{huang2003relevant}.
+Among the techniques based on the first approach, some use their combined retrieval results \cite{huang2009analyzing}, while some do not (e.g., \cite{huang2003relevant,yin2009query}).
+In the second type of approach, the features are extracted on relational behavior of queries.
+For example, Bbaeza and Tiberi \cite{baeza2007extracting} represent queries in a graph based vector space model (query-click bipartite graph) and analyze the graph constructed using the query logs.
+Cui et al. \cite{cui2003query}, Riezler et al. \cite{riezler2007statistical}, and Cao et al. \cite{cao2008context} extract the expansion terms directly from the clicked results.
+Fitzpatrick and Dent \cite{fitzpatrick1997automatic}, and, Wang and Zhai \cite{wang2007learn} use the top results from the past query terms entered by the users.
+Under the second approach, queries are also extracted from related documents \cite{billerbeck2003query,wang2008mining} or through user clicks \cite{xue2004optimizing,yin2009query,hua2013clickage}.
+The second type of approach is more popular and has been shown to give better results.